allenclong/Business-Intellgence/architecture.rst

 Metadata
 ````````
 Metadata is data about the data.
-If you didn't already know what metadata is, that definition probably didn't help.
-Maybe an analogy will.
-If the information contained in various books is the data, then the metadata would be the information about the books you would find on the card file or on Amazon: the date it was published, the number of pages, etc.
+If you didn't already know what metadata is, that definition probably wasn't very helpful.
+Think of the information contained in various books as the data.
+The metadata would be the information about the books you would find on the card file or on Amazon: the date it was published, the number of pages, etc.

 Metadata may describe such things as